 “There is nothing to be “gotten out of art”. “ It’s all in the making, in the giving”

 I work through a visual language of drawing, painting, object making, contemporary silhouettes, photography and stop motion vignettes.
-Fluttering in the work are energies human and non-human, feminine and masculine.
 My studio practice is deeply shaped through drawing, often using intentionally low tech materials and techniques.
-I search for ways to make art that questions and de-centers our human constructs and unwarranted prejudices that objectify other animals and our relationships with them.
-How do I unlearn these prejudices, these divisions that ceaselessly divide us from them?
-Can my work help to advocate for animal beings and nature as subjects to a life; and wiggle into the cracks; a new ethic of art that is inclusive?
-Can art move forward into the vulnerable future to promote unity with a promise for our shared experiences?
+I explore ways through art making that questions and de-centers human constructs and unwarranted prejudices that objectify other animals and our relationships with them.
+How does one unlearn normalized bigoty; the ungrounded divisions that ceaselessly divide us from them?
+Can art work open up a critical space in which to engage and imagine with other animal beings and nature as subjects to a creative life?
+Art can be more than human.
+Perhaps through open reflection, art can connect us respectfully to other beings, as we are already; and nudge us into the vulnerable future to promote unity and shared experiences.

 ArtAnimalAffect (AAA) is a coalition of three interdisciplinary artists: Kathryn Eddy, Janell O’Rourke and L.A.Watson, who are dedicated to bridging art and activism within the field of critical animal studies.
 We utilize a post-humanist, eco-feminist approach to art-making that recognizes non-human animal subjectivity and values diverse and non-hierarchal modes of being in the world.
 AAA aims to create an open-ended dialogue that questions the social construct of “the human,” through the production of object-based encounters and social exchange.